-(Recall that we encountered the Dirac delta function earlier in the formalism to represent discrete probability distributions as densities.)
+(In the ProbabilityOverview notes, we encountered the Dirac delta function in the formalism to represent discrete probability distributions as densities.)

 Below we will study convolutions.
 One example of a convolution is the following integral ("convolution of Dirac delta function with a function f(x)).
 It may look sophisticated, but the net result is that it is equivalent to evaluating f(x) at t: